automano/SP2017-CSE503-LARAVEL-ALBUM/README.md

 - User Management (10 Points)
     - User can log in (3 points)
     - New users can register (3 points)
-    - Passwords are hashed and salted (3 points)
+    - User can get an email to reset their password when they forget it (3 points)
     - Users can log out (1 points)

 - Albums Management (15 Points)